 Omega-3 can reduce autoimmune diseases

 An autoimmune disease is an ailment where your immune system attacks and damages the body by mistake.
-The body's immune system protects you from disease and infection but if you suffer from an autoimmune disease, it will attack the healthy cells of the body by identifying them as foreign cells by mistake.
+The body's immune system protects you from disease and infection.
+Still, if you suffer from an autoimmune disease, it will attack the healthy cells of the body by identifying them as foreign cells by mistake.

 Crohn's disease is one prime example in which the body's immune system attacks the gastrointestinal tract, possibly targeting microbial antigens.

 Studies have shown that consuming adequate amounts of omega-3 during the first year of life reduces the chances of suffering from autoimmune diseases later in life.
-Omega-3 greatly reduces the risk of:
+Omega-3 dramatically reduces the risk of:

 - Type 1 diabetes